CDT Day 73 — September 6

 The whole crew was up before sunrise, eager to get to town and also in anticipation of another hot day in the desert.
 We formed a stretched-out line, heading south on the Hwy 287 shoulder for the last ten miles to town.

 It was cool to begin with, but quickly heated up on the pavement.
 However, the road was mostly flat so the miles came easy.
 I listened to some Hardcore History to pass the time.
-By 9:30am we were into the outskirts of town, diving into the first gas station convenience store for cold drinks and snacks.
-I felt like a king, sitting on the curb outside drinking an Arnold Palmer and eating Oreos and a pickle.
+By 9:30am we hit the outskirts of town, diving into the first gas station convenience store we found for cold drinks and snacks.
+I felt like a king sitting on the curb outside, drinking an Arnold Palmer and eating Oreos and a pickle.
 We hunkered in the shade of the building, ignoring the cigarette butts and urine smell, just savoring the first real shade in literally over 50 miles.

 The Econolodge offered a friendly hiker rate so we headed there to give them our coveted business.
 Check-in wasn’t for a few more hours so we found some food, then hung out around the pool for the duration.
 I ate an entire pint of Ben and Jerry’s, and felt good about it.
 The receptionist said that out of control guests toting guns was a regular occurrence here.
 This provided context when she assured us that a bunch of gross hikers hanging around the pool wasn’t something that would gain notice.